uncharted-causemos/wm-curation-recommendation/README.md

 # General Prerequisites:

 # Environment Setup
-1. Download spacy models from [here](https://github.com/explosion/spacy-models/releases//tag/en_core_web_lg-2.2.5), unzip and put folder in `data/` directory
+1. Download the large english spacy model from [here](https://spacy.io/models/en), unzip and put folder in `data/` directory
 2. `pip3 install -r requirements.txt` (create a virtualenv first if you so choose)
 3. Fill in `ES_HOST`, `ES_PORT`, and `NLP_FILE_PATH` in the `.env` file with the appropriate settings